-As a young man he had already become a skilled horseman and after he won a horse race near Rushville, Missouri in 1860, he was approached by Alexander Major who asked Fry if he would be interested in riding for his newly founded Pony Express service.
-Fry accepted the offer and was assigned to the first leg of the westbound route of the Pony Express delivering it from the stables in St. Joseph, Missouri to Seneca, Kansas, a distance of about 80 miles.
+As a young man, he had already become a skilled horseman.
+After he won a horse race near Rushville, Missouri, in 1860, he was approached by Alexander Major, who asked Fry if he would be interested in riding for his newly founded Pony Express service.
+Fry accepted the offer and was assigned to the first leg of the westbound route of the Pony Express, delivering it from the stables in St. Joseph, Missouri, to Seneca, Kansas, a distance of about 80 miles.

 Weighing in at less than 120 pounds, Fry was to be the first west-bound Pony Express rider from St. Joseph, Missouri.
 The service was launched with much hoopla and excitement on April 3, 1860.
-Amidst the flowery speeches of the local Postmaster, Fry’s saddle was loaded with 50 pieces of mail “including a congratulatory message from President Buchanan to Governor Downey of California.
-Fry’s counterpart in the west, James Randall had already left San Francisco.
+Amidst the flowery speeches of the local postmaster, Fry’s saddle was loaded with 50 pieces of mail, “including a congratulatory message from President Buchanan to Governor Downey of California.
+Fry’s counterpart in the west, James Randall, had already left San Francisco.
 Fry left the stables in St. Joseph, carrying his mailbag the few blocks to a ferry across the Missouri River, across to Elwood, Kansas, and then on to Seneca, Kansas.

 Afterward, he was recruited by Union Army General James G. Blunt to serve as a messenger rider and scout.
-On October 6, 1863, while on his way from Fort Gibson, Oklahoma to Fort Scott, Kansas with an important message, he was attacked by Confederate guerrillas under the leadership of the famed William Quantrill.
+On October 6, 1863, on his way from Fort Gibson, Oklahoma, to Fort Scott, Kansas, with an important message, he was attacked by Confederate guerrillas under the leadership of the famed William Quantrill.
 In a hand-to-hand fight with the Confederates, Fry killed five of his assailants before falling mortally wounded.